ZenRasta/ontario_tax_app_telegram/README.md

 ### Landing page

-A standalone marketing page is available at `frontend/landing.html`.
-Open this file in a browser to preview the landing design.
-The "Figure out my RRIF Strategy" buttons link to the calculator located at `frontend/index.html`.
+The landing page is now the default entry at `frontend/index.html`.
+Open this file in a browser to preview the marketing design.
+The "Figure out my RRIF Strategy" buttons link to the calculator located at `frontend/calculator.html`.

 ## Tax data